-The Company's four standing committees are the Audit Committee, the Compensation Committee, the Reserves Committee and the Executive Board (Executive Committee).
-The function of the Compensation Committee is set out above under "Nomination of Directors and Compensation" and "Compensation Discussion and Analysis" on page 9 and the function of the Audit Committee is set out in detail in the Company's annual information form (available at www.sedar.com).
-The functions of the Reserves Committee and Executive Board are set out or referred to below.
+The Company's five standing committees are the Audit Committee, the Compensation Committee, the Reserves Committee, the Strategic Risk Committee and the Executive Board (Executive Committee).
+The function of the Compensation Committee is set out above under "Nomination of Directors and Compensation" and "Compensation Discussion and Analysis" on page 10 and the function of the Audit Committee is set out in detail in the Company's annual information form (available at www.sedar.com).
+The functions of the Reserves Committee, the Strategic Risk Committee and the Executive Board are set out or referred to below.